Rali0s/MONARCH/README.md

 The dashboard auto-resizes the terminal to a wide/tall layout where supported.
 From the main menu you get a DOS-style header, two-column stage table, and a command prompt that feels like MSFConsole.
 Core commands:

-- Enter `1-7` to view a Kill Chain stage.
+- Enter `1-7` to view a Kill Chain stage with MITRE ATT&CK tactics/techniques, curated tool commands, and defender notes.
 - Type `d` to enter the Markdown browser for `ops_docs/`.
 - Type `h` to toggle the inline help block if you want more screen real estate.
 - Type `q` or press `Ctrl+C` to exit gracefully.